MadLadSquad/UntitledImGuiFramework/README.md

 - Your styling, layout, scaffold and scripting is all in your source code
 - Easy to work with
 - Used by a multitude of high profile developers, an incomplete list can be seen [here](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui)

-### But the UntitledImGuiFramework provides many of the features that QT and GTK provides, how can you say that it is lighter then them!?
-Yes, the framework provides many of the features that can be found in larger toolkits such as QT and GTK.
-The difference is that the UntitledImGuiFramework only provides a minimal renderer, component system and some interfaces for things like input out of the box.

-To enable additional features, you need to enable modules, which can be compiled out of your application, as opposed to toolkits like QT and GTK, where many of the features that are modules here, are actually part of the core toolkit and cannot be removed.
-Here is a short list of features that we provide as modules that other libraries provide as part of their core:

-1. System font querying
-1. CLI parsing
-1. System theme fetching
-1. Rich text rendering
-1. Undo/Redo
-1. URL & default file/folder opening
-1. I18N features

 ## Framework features
 The above section says a lot, but let's talk features.